Naidu-2002/Speech_Emotion_Recognition/README.md

 The model achieves an accuracy of **X%** on the emotion recognition task.
 Further optimization and training with additional data can help improve the performance.

 ### Supported Emotions
-The model recognizes the following emotions from speech:
+The model recognizes the following types of emotions from speech:
 - Anger
 - Disgust
 - Fear